Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: Concluding Remarks

 \section{Concluding Remarks}

-The offloading of mobile computations with independent association of the uplink and downlink transmissions is investigated by merging computation offloading decision and the MU-BS association into a single system perspective.
-The offloading scheme with decoupled association yields considerable reduction in the total offloading latency.
-This saving is more pronounced in moderately densified networks and with fair backhaul connections where, in our results, it leads to a reduction of up to $43\%$ percent.
+The offloading of mobile computations with independent association of UL and DL transmissions is investigated by merging offloading decision and the MU-BS association into a single system perspective.
+The offloading scheme with decoupled association yields up to $42\%$ percent reduction in the total offloading latency compared to coupled access offloading.

-Among the problems left for future work are the study of the trade-off between reliability and latency under the decoupled association and the investigation of an optimization framework where the optimal association and offloading decisions are made per each MU as well as understanding the effects of other parameters, e.g., UL and DL bandwidth, on the performance of the decoupled access in MEC systems.